 The best way to determine whether you need a smog inspection is to check CA’s DMV website for more information.

-We at Concours Motors Auto Repair have been serving communities in Ventura, California , Carpinteria, California, Ojai, California, Oxnard, California , Santa Paula, California, and surrounding areas since 1982 and specialize in smog inspections, Advanced Diagnostics, Brake Service, and so much more.
+We at Concours Motors Auto Repair have been serving communities in Ventura, California , Carpinteria, California, Ojai, California, Oxnard, California , Santa Paula, California, and surrounding areas since 1982 and specialize in smog inspections, Tire and Alignment Service, Auto Repair, and so much more.
 Reasons You Should Do Business With Us:

 We've been fixing cars since 1982 and are experts in all things auto repair.
 If you are in the 93001 area or nearby, don't hesitate to schedule an appointment with Concours Motors Auto Repair, either online at https://www.concoursmotorsventura.com/ or via phone at (805) 641-3701 .
 Concours Motors Auto Repair - Quality you Can Trust, at a Fair Price!.